Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Approach

-At inference time, a captured depth image is passed into the our attentional model, for both object classification and next-best-view prediction.
+At inference time, given a object, a depth image is generated using ray casting algorithm with a random initial view from our selected 50 views.
+The generated depth image is then passed into our attentional model.
+Our attentional model firstly extract features of depth image, and then the extracted features are used for both object classification (SC) and next-best-view prediction (3D-STN).
+Our 3D-STN will automatically regress the increment of current view.
+With current view and the view increment, our camera will move to next-best-view, and generate a new depth image.
+RNN hidden layers can help aggregate current depth image features with those from the past views.
 This is repeated until termination conditions are met.
-We set two termination conditions for inference: 1) The classification uncertainty, measured by the Shannon entropy of the classification probability, is less than a threshold ($0.1$); 2) The maximum number ($15$) of time steps has been reached.
+We set two termination conditions for inference: 1) The classification uncertainty, measured by the Shannon entropy of the classification probability, is less than a threshold ($0.1$); 2) The maximum number ($10$) of time steps has been reached.